 Most Chilean cabs are metered.
-In Santiago it costs CH$300 to bajar la bandera (lower the flag), plus CH$130 per 200m.
+In Santiago it costs CH$300 to bajar la bandera (lower the flag), plus CH$150 per 200m.
 Taxi placards indicate authorized fares.
 The ridesharing app Uber has drivers in many Chilean cities and towns, though the availability of cars can be poor.

 Handy taxi colectivos resemble taxis but run on fixed routes much like buses: a roof sign or placard in the window indicates the destination.
-They are fast, comfortable and not a great deal more expensive than buses (usually CH$500 to CH$1000 within a city).
+They are fast, comfortable and not a great deal more expensive than buses (usually CH$700 to CH$1500 within a city).

 Both Santiago and Valparaíso have commuter rail networks.
 Santiago's modern metrotren line runs from San Fernando through Rancagua, capital of Región VI, to Estación Central, on the Alameda in Santiago.
 Valparaíso's rail connects Viña del Mar and Valparaíso.

-Santiago's superefficient subway is the metro.
+Santiago's superefficient subway is the metro, with some recent expansions.
 Try to avoid peak hours, which can get very crowded.

 Thumbing a ride is common practice in Chile, and this is one of the safest countries in Latin America to do it.
-That said, hitchhiking is never entirely safe, and we don’t recommend it.
+That said, hitching is never entirely safe, and we don’t recommend it.
 Travelers who hitch should understand that they are taking a small but potentially serious risk.